|

 • Mashed potatoes

-Remember, too much of even healthy snacks can cause gastrointestinal upset for your dog.
+Remember, even healthy snacks can cause gastrointestinal upset in your dog if consumed in excess.
 While it might seem like dogs can eat almost anything, it often takes little to throw their systems off balance.
-To avoid an upset stomach, or worse, vomiting and diarrhea, limit any extras on Thanksgiving.

 Take advantage of leftovers